kreshuklab/predoc-course-2021/README.md

 If you decide to investigate the 2nd option listed above you will be making use of a pre-trained CNN to predict the nuclei.
 You can follow the instructions given in the next stage (Cell boundary segmentation).
 However, you should select a different model, one that is more suitable to your current task [NucleiSegmentationBoundaryModel](https://bioimage.io/#/?tags=nuclei&id=10.5281%2Fzenodo.5764892).

-:exclamation:Intallation Advice:exclamation:
+:exclamation:Installation Advice:exclamation:

 You can either install ilastik locally on your machine and run everything there, or login to a VM (as discussed above) and run the workflows directly in the pre-installed ilastik.

 #### StarDist
 [StarDist](https://github.com/stardist/stardist) is a method based on neural networks that can perform segmentation.
 More deatils on StarDist can be found on the github or in the original [publication](https://arxiv.org/abs/1806.03535).
 If you chose to investigate StarDist we can utalise a pretrained model.
 As detailed on the github page StarDist can be installed as a package and used programmatically, you are welcome to do this and explore the results.
 Alternatively, if you would rather interact with a gui, StarDist can be run through a Fiji plugin [StarDist Fiji](https://imagej.net/plugins/stardist).
 If you are using the Fiji plugin I recommend using the model called `Versatile (fluorescent nuclei)`.

-:exclamation:Intallation Advice:exclamation:
+:exclamation:Installation Advice:exclamation:

 If you are working on a Virtual Machine the pre-existing Fiji is a bit of a problem as it is read only ... yada yada yada.
 Basically you will need to install your own version of Fiji to allow you to add the StarDist plugin. **Alternatively** you can use my pre-installed version that has the StarDist plugin already installed :star:.
 To access this version of Fiji run the following command in the VMs terminal.
 `/g/kreshuk/talks/Fiji.app/ImageJ-linux64`

 #### Cellpose
-[Cellpose](https://github.com/MouseLand/cellpose) is another neural netowrk based method that can perform object segmentaiton.Instructions for the use and installation of Cellpose can be found on the github page.
+[Cellpose](https://github.com/MouseLand/cellpose) is another neural netowrk based method that can perform object segmentaiton.
+Instructions for the use and installation of Cellpose can be found on the github page.
 You can interact with cellpose either programmatically or via a gui.
 Once again cellpose provides pretrained models that you can make use of. :exclamation: WARNING :exclamation: this does require the setting up of a python conda environment, if you are not already familiar with conda environments I recommend installing [miniforge](https://github.com/conda-forge/miniforge).

+Alternatively, if you don't want to install Cellpose you can find it pre-installed on the VMs.

 #### PlantSeg
 [PlantSeg](https://github.com/kreshuklab/plant-seg) is a tool for cell instance aware segmentation in densely packed 3D volumetric images.
 The pipeline uses a two stages segmentation strategy (Neural Network + Segmentation).
 The pipeline is tuned for plant cell tissue acquired with confocal and light sheet microscopy.
 Pre-trained models are provided.
 Follow the github page for installation instructions, :exclamation: WARNING :exclamation: Requires setting up a conda environment follow installation advice for [miniforge](https://github.com/conda-forge/miniforge).